Public-Health-Bioinformatics/blast_reporting/README.md

 or via Galaxy by selecting the NCBI Blast+ search tool's option towards bottom of form ...

 Online documentation will follow soon.

+Note that currently the "Selectable HTML Report" requires a 2nd "select subsets" galaxy tool which we will upload shortly; but this feature still requires some finicky installation steps.